jzbor/moonwm/README.md

 **NOTE**: `moonwm-util screensetup` and the usage of `~/.screenlayouts/autoload.sh` are both deprecated.
 Use `moonwm-util monitors` and `~/.screenlayouts/default.sh` instead.

+### Drun (MOD+d) features
+You can prepend your query with an `!` to execute the following input directly or with a `?` to pass it on to your default browser.
+If no desktop file according to your input is found and you hit enter the input will be executed in a shell.

 ## Customizing
 MoonWM brings defaults for everything.